UCL

 Standard Model@UCL

-The combination of electroweak unification and Quantum ChromoDynamics (QCD), usually referred to as the Standard Model of particle physics, is the most powerful scientific theory ever developed, being able to describe with unprecedented precision millions of experimental points measured over decades of particle physics, and having successfully predicted the existence of the Higgs boson.
-The unprecedented centre-of-mass energy of the LHC allows the Standard Model (SM) to be extensively explored above the electroweak symmetry breaking scale for the first time, in an unprecedented variety of final states.
-The UCL group makes fundamental contributions to this work at ATLAS, with an emphasis on making model independent measurements of well-motivated final states in well-defined fiducial regions.
+The combination of electroweak unification and Quantum ChromoDynamics (QCD), usually referred to as the Standard Model of particle physics, is the most powerful scientific theory ever developed, being able to describe with unprecedented precision millions of experimental datapoints measured over decades of particle physics, and having successfully predicted the existence of the Higgs boson.
+The unprecedented centre-of-mass energy of the LHC allows the Standard Model (SM) to be extensively explored above the electroweak symmetry breaking scale for the first time, in a huge variety of final states.
+The UCL group makes fundamental contributions to this work at ATLAS, with an emphasis on making model-independent measurements of well-motivated final states in well-defined fiducial regions.
 Our current activities cover:

 • Measuring the production of jets (including jets from heavy quarks), and jet substructure